assaabloy-ppi/salt-channel-c/README.md

 I.e., to send a payload of length **n**, the number of transmitted bytes are **n+4**.

 ### Thread safety
+Salt-channel-c is optimized for portability and does not perform any platform specific memory or threading safety operations.
+Such operations need to be performed by calling application, if required.
-No effort is put to making the salt-channel-c library thread safe.
+* The library is not thread safe.
+* Memory security operations such as memset_s, SecureZeroMemory, mlock/munlock are not performed by the library.

 ### Goals